Wilder Ranch State Park

 A 35-mile network of multi-use trails crosses the park.
 Bicycles, please obey 15 mph speed limit; stop when approaching a horseback rider; walk bicycles through ranch complex and be respectful of hikers.Interpretive Programs

 The Cultural Preserve area — a rodeo arena, ranch buildings, and three restored workshops run by water power — has early farm implements and tools.
 Docents at Wilder Ranch often dress in period clothing for interpretive tours and living history demonstrations.
 Check the calendar for program topics and times.Beach Area

 Wilder Ranch has several pocket beaches, some of which are popular surf breaks.

 The Visitor Center has displays on the cultural and natural history of the park, plus a resource center where the visitor can get more in-depth information.
 A stunning mural by Marin VanDuyn covers the walls of the main room.
-Hours are 10 a.m. to 4 p.m.
-Thursday to Sunday.
+The Visitor Center is open Wednesday to Sunday from 10 a.m. to 4 p.m.